 Thank you for reading!!
 Now you know how to catch a taxi in Japan!!

-Would you like to use a taxi to get to an airport when you go back to your own country?
+Would you like to use a taxi to get to the airport when you go back to your own country?
 Let’s use a private taxi service Airport Taxi!!

 Airport Taxi is a service that specializes in airport transfer between airports and your designated locations.
 If you have many big suitcases or many kids, the Airport Taxi service would be helpful.
 You can choose either Alphard for 8 people or high-ace for 10 people, at the most.

-Compared to other companies, the price is very reasonable.
-For example, from a main city of Tokyo, it’s only ￥11,800 to Haneda Airport and ￥19,800 to Narita Airport.
+Price is reasonable and easy to understand.
+For example, from the main city of Tokyo, it’s $98 (￥14,700) to Haneda Airport and $151 (￥22,700) to Narita Airport.
 Airport Taxi has its service in Osaka and Okinawa as well.

 Importantly, drivers are multinational and can speak English, Chinese, and so on.
 So if you are not familiar with the Japanese taxi system, don’t worry about that.

 You need to book it 5 hours before you need a taxi.
 Online booking and phone call booking are available.

 Special Offer: only for Japan Web Magazine readers, all orders with Airport Taxi have a 1,000 JPY discount using this coupon code!

 ▽Subscribe to our free newsletter!▽